ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 condition between aggregation and collection jobs that can yield batch mismatch errors.

+If the number of validated reports in the batch is not equal to or greater than the task's minimum batch size, then the Leader SHOULD wait for more reports to be uploaded and aggregated and try the collection job again later.
+The Leader MAY give up on the collection job (for example, if it decides that no new reports satisfying the query are likely to ever arrive), in which case it MUST fail the job with error `invalidBatchSize`.

-The Leader then checks whether it can construct a valid batch for the collection job by applying the requirements in {{batch-validation}}.
-If so, then the Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
-If not, it either fails the collection job with error `invalidBatch` or tries again later, depending on which requirement in {{batch-validation}} was not met.
+Once the Leader has validated the collection job and run to completion all the aggregation jobs that pertain to it, it obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
 If obtaining the aggregate share fails, then the Leader MUST fail the collection job with the error that caused the failure.